Hepatitis D virus infection

 Physical examination may reveal lowered blood pressure, yellow skin discoloration, spider angiomata, abdominal distention and ascites, hepatosplenomegaly, palmar erythema, Muehrcke nails, and Terry nails.

-A substantially more aggressive progression of HDV may be associated with triple infection with HIV and HBV, and screening for HDV is recommended for HIV+ / HBV+ patients.
+Immunocompromised patient considerations: A substantially more aggressive progression of HDV may be associated with triple infection with HIV and HBV, and screening for HDV is recommended for HIV-positive / HBV-positive patients.

 B17.8 – Other specified acute viral hepatitis